What Does Over, Short, and Damaged (OS&D) Mean (and How to Handle It)

 • Lack of securing

 Failing to count items accurately during loading can cause overages or shortages.
-Miscounts lead to discrepancies between a BOL and actual goods that arrived.
-Inaccuracies can mean too many or too little of certain products were loaded.
+Miscounts lead to discrepancies between a BoL and actual goods that arrived.

 Rough or careless handling can damage items while packaging and loading.
-If goods arrive broken, customers will likely file an OS&D claim with a shipper.
 Damage can also occur if goods are stacked improperly.
 For example, heavier items stacked on top of fragile goods can cause breakage or superficial blemishes.

-If items aren’t secured properly to a pallet within a trailer, they can move or fall during transit.
-This is another cause of damage that can lead to an OS&D claim.
-Shippers should stack their cargo on a pallet correctly and secure it to the platform using clear wrap or straps.
+If freight isn’t secured properly to a pallet within a trailer, it can move or fall during transit.
+This is another cause of damage that will lead to an OS&D claim.
+Stack your cargo on a pallet correctly and firmly secure it in place.

 2. Incorrect Packaging